-You take 16 credits per semester (five courses).
-All courses are worth 3 credits except the Integrative Seminar.
-You may earn up to 19 credits if you are placed in a spring semester postprogram internship.
+You take between 16-20 credits per semester (five courses).
+All courses are worth 3 credits except the Integrative Seminar and the optional semester German language course.
+You may earn up to 20 credits if you are placed in a spring semester postprogram internship.
 All courses are taught in English, excluding German language courses and IR/PO355.
 Academic programming is scheduled five days a week.

 Create your academic experience by selecting from the following required and optional program components:

 - EU Studies Integrative Seminar (PO250/350/450) (required, 4 credits; offered at the 200, 300, and 400 levels, with placement based on your academic background)

 - IES Abroad German Course (optional, 4 credits)

 - English-taught IES Abroad Area Studies Courses (3 credits)